sidammar/digitalocean/README.md

 Best to click on the tutorial.md file and view it.

-Notes to be read by the reviewer.
+Notes to be read by the reviewer/hiring manager.

 1. I have understood the assignment and created a guide on the same.
 Please note that there was already a guide on the DigitalOcean platform but some of the commands were not working so I updated and modified some of them.